History of agriculture in China: Reform of the agricultural economy in the 1980s

+The household responsibility system replaced collective farming.
+This system became national policy in 1983, but had previously been the subject of local experimentation in Anhui and Sichuan provinces, where agricultural production had lagged.
+In this system, households contributed to state quotas but could also make their own decisions about what to plant on contracted land and could sell via a multi-tier price system that included the lowest price for payment to the state up until the quota, a higher rate for above-quota sales to the state, and market price for crops allowed to be sold at fairs.
+This was enabled by three policy changes: (1) the state increased the price it paid to purchase staple crops, as well as some other agricultural products, (2) the state reduced the number of agricultural products which were subject to state monopsony and monopoly, and (3) the state reestablished rural markets for produce and other commodities.
+By 1985, each household responsibility system contract specified a quota output to sell to the government, with the rest of the output capable of being consumed or sold on the market.
+Agricultural production increased under the household responsibility system, which in Chinese Marxist discourse was described as liberating the productive forces.

 In the late 1980s, China remained a predominantly agricultural country.
 As of 1985 about 63% [percent] of the population lived in rural areas, and nearly 63 percent of the national labor force was engaged in agriculture (see Migration in China).
 Modern technology had spread slowly in the vast farm areas, and the availability of modern supplies was less than adequate, causing growth in agricultural output to lag behind production increases in the rest of the economy.
 The proportion of GNP produced by agriculture declined from over 43 percent in the early 1950s to about 29 percent in 1985.
 The low agricultural growth rate as compared with other sectors of the economy reflected the fact that the average farmer had far less machinery and electric power and fewer other modern production aids to work with than the average worker in industry.
 Under the responsibility system, farm households and collective organizations purchased large amounts of new machinery, particularly small tractors and trucks.
 The power of agricultural machinery per farmer increased by almost 30 percent between 1979 and 1985 but still came to less than 1 hp per person.